TheThingsNetwork/workshops/README.md

     You should see something like:

     ```
-    Light is 782
     Temperature is 19.82
-    Sending: mac tx uncnf 1 with 4 bytes
+    Sending: mac tx uncnf 1 with 2 bytes
     Successful transmission
     ```

 4. From the device on the dashboard, select **Data** form the top right menu.

-    You should see payloads of four bytes, e.g. `03 0B 07 BE`.
+    You should see payloads of 2 bytes, e.g. `07 BE`.

 #### Decode the Payload